 - Learning Outcomes

-- On completion of the paper students will be able to demonstrate and apply:
+Students who successfully complete this paper will be able to demonstrate and apply

 - Knowledge of the principles of a critical pedagogy

 - Knowledge of Kaupapa Māori education and the emergence of Māori pedagogy as an educational tool to empower Māori learners

 - Knowledge of a Māori worldview and its validity in terms of the rights of the Indigenous people of New Zealand to educate their children from an Indigenous knowledge base

 - Knowledge of critical pedagogy and strategies to employ as citizens and future professionals seeking to respect and relate the principles of the Treaty of Waitangi to their personal and professional lives